near/docs/docs/develop/contracts/rust/intro.md

 .
 ├── Cargo.lock  ⟵ created during build to lock dependencies
 ├── Cargo.toml
-├── neardev     ⟵ created by "near login" containing keys ├── src
+├── src
 │  └── lib.rs
 └── target      ⟵ created during build, holds the compiled wasm
 ```

-Now that we have the `neardev` folder with our keys, we can deploy the compiled contract to NEAR.
+Now that our keys from logging in have been saved to the home directory.
+In Linux and OS X this will be `~/.near-credentials`.
+NEAR CLI looks for keys in that directory, allowing us to deploy the compiled contract to NEAR.

 In the following steps, please replace `YOUR_ACCOUNT_HERE` with the name of the account created in the NEAR Wallet.